biodiversitycellatlas/bca_preprocessing/README.md

 - 10x Genomics

 Depending on the chosen sequencing technique, it handles the FASTQ files accordingly.
-Parse Biosciences data will be demultiplexed depending on the groups parameter, which seperates possible different techniques or samples within the same plate.
-After demultiplexing, it is mapped using the official split-pipe code from Parse Biosciences, to offer a comparation between their data processing platform and the results of our pipeline.
-BD Rhapsody does not require demultiplexing, and is therefore sent straight to the mapping using STARsolo.
+Parse Biosciences data will be demultiplexed depending on the groups parameter, which seperates possible different techniques or samples within the same plate based on the wells.
+After demultiplexing, it is mapped using the official split-pipe pipeline from Parse Biosciences, to offer a comparation between their data processing platform and the results of our pipeline.
+The same comparisons are provided for BD Rhapsody (using BD-Rhapsody pipeline), OAKseq and 10x data (using Cell Ranger).

 ![pipeline](/img/Preprocs_Pipeline.png)